-- alpacas, adult or non-adult dairy cattle, beef cattle, beefalo, buffalo, deer, elk, emus, equine, goats, llamas, poultry, reindeer, sheep and swine; - livestock that would normally have been grazing the eligible grazing land or pastureland during the normal grazing period for the specific pasture type of grazing land or pastureland in the county; - owned, leased, purchased, under contract for purchase, or been raised by a contract grower or an eligible livestock producer, during the 60 calendar days before the beginning date of the eligible adverse weather or loss condition; - maintained for commerical use as part of the producer's farming operation on the beginning date of the eligible adverse weather or loss condition.
+- Alpacas, adult or non-adult dairy cattle, beef cattle, beefalo, buffalo, deer, elk, emus, equine, goats, llamas, poultry, reindeer, sheep and swine; - Livestock that would normally have been grazing the eligible grazing land or pastureland during the normal grazing period for the specific pasture type of grazing land or pastureland in the county; - Owned, leased, purchased, under contract for purchase, or been raised by a contract grower or an eligible livestock producer, during the 60 calendar days before the beginning date of the eligible adverse weather or loss condition; - Maintained for commerical use as part of the producer's farming operation on the beginning date of the eligible adverse weather or loss condition.

-Livestock that were or would have been in a feedlot are not eligible for livestock feed or grazing losses under ELAP.
+Livestock that were or would have been in a feedlot are not eligible for livestock feed or grazing losses under ELAP

+Eligible Producer

-Eligible Producer For livestock feed and grazing losses a producer must have:
+For livestock feed and grazing losses a producer must have:

-- during the 60 calendar days before the beginning date of the eligible adverse weather or loss condition, owned, cashleased, purchased, entered into a contract to purchase or been a contract grower of eligible livestock; - suffered a loss on land that is either: native or improved pastureland with a permanent vegatative cover or planted to a crop specifically for the pur-
+- During the 60 calendar days before the beginning date of the eligible adverse weather or loss condition, owned, cashleased, purchased, entered into a contract to purchase or been a contract grower of eligible livestock: - Suffered a loss on land that is either:

-- pose of providing grazing for covered livestock; - provided pastureland or grazing land during the normal grazing period for livestock, including cash-rented pastureland or grazing land for livestock that is physically located in the county where the eligible adverse weather or loss condition occurred.
+- Native or improved pastureland with a permanent vegatative cover: - 2.
+Planted to a crop specifically for the purpose of providing grazing for covered livestock; - Provided pastureland or grazing land during the normal grazing period for livestock, including cash-rented pastureland or grazing land for livestock that is physically located in the county where the eligible adverse weather or loss condition occurred.

-Eligibile Adverse Weather or Loss Condition for Livestock Feed and Grazing Losses
+Eligibile Adverse Weather or Loss Condition for Feed Livestock Feed and Grazing Losses

-Eligible adverse weather or loss conditions for livestock feed and grazing losses include, but are not limited to, blizzards, flood, freeze, grasshopper damage (as approved by FSA), hail, hurricane, tidal surge, tornado, volcanic eruption, wildfire on non-federal land, or lightning.
+Eligible adverse weather or loss conditions for livestock feed and grazing losses include, but are not limited to, blizzards, flood, freeze, grasshopper damage (as approved by FSA), hail, hurricane, tidal surge, tornado, volcanic eruption, lightning or wildfire on non-federal land..

 Eligible Grazing Losses

-Eligible grazing losses must be

-incurred on eligible grazing lands

-physically located in the county

-where the eligible adverse weather

-or loss condition occurred and

-because of an eligible adverse

-weather or loss condition.
+Eligible grazing losses must be incurred on eligible grazing lands physically located in the county where the eligible adverse weather or loss condition occurred and because of an eligible adverse weather or loss condition.

-Drought and wildfire on federally managed land are not eligible

-adverse weather or loss conditions

-under ELAP.
-These conditions are

-covered by the Livestock Forage
+Drought and wildfire on federally managed land are not eligible adverse weather or loss conditions under ELAP.
+These conditions are covered by the LFP.

-Disaster Program (LFP).

 Eligible Feed Losses

-Eligible feed losses under ELAP
+Eligible feed losses under ELAP are losses:

-are losses:
+Of purchased forage or feedstuffs;

-- of purchased forage or feedstuffs: - mechanically harvested forage or feedstuffs; - resulting from the additional costs incurred for providing or transporting feed to eligible livestock because of an eligible adverse weather or loss

-- condition; - resulting from the additional costs of purchasing additional feed, above normal quantities, required to maintain eligible livestock during an eligible adverse weather or loss condition, until additional livestock feed becomes available.
+- Of mechanically harvested forage or feedstuffs; - Resulting from the additional costs incurred for providing or transporting feed to eligible livestock because of an eligible adverse weather or loss condition; - Resulting from the additional costs of purchasing additional feed, above normal quantities, required to maintain eligible livestock during an eligible adverse weather or loss condition, until additional livestock feed becomes available.